 In all women with suspected symptomatic placenta previa, fetal heart rate monitoring is indicated.

-For a first (sentinel) episode of vaginal bleeding before 36 wk, management consists of hospitalization, modified activity (modified rest), and avoidance of sexual intercourse, which can cause bleeding by initiating contractions or causing direct trauma.
+For a first (sentinel) episode of vaginal bleeding before 36 weeks, management consists of hospitalization, modified activity (modified rest), and avoidance of sexual intercourse, which can cause bleeding by initiating contractions or causing direct trauma.
 (Modified activity involves refraining from any activity that increases intra-abdominal pressure for a long period of time—eg, women should stay off their feet most of the day.)
 If bleeding stops, ambulation and usually hospital discharge are allowed.

 Delivery is indicated for any of the following: